repinek/fallguys-frida-modmenu/README.md

 Apk will be saved at the path ./yourfallguys.patched.apk

 ## Troubleshooting
-> This project is created solely for educational and entertainment purposes.
-I won't be providing extensive support.
+> This project is created only for educational and entertainment purposes.
+I won't be providing support.

-On startup it will ask for permission to display over other apps, If it doesn’t ask for it, grant it manually. <br><br>
+In The Main Menu it will ask for permission to display over other apps, If it doesn’t ask for it, grant it manually. <br><br>
 **HyperOS, ColorOS, OneUI, HarmonyOS**, and other OEM ROMs may not work properly or at all. <br>
 **It is recommended to use ROMs with minimal changes to ART (mainly AOSP forks).** <br>